Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 3.1.1.2 | Y | Y
 3.2.0.0 | Y | N

-## Prepation: Choose a backup strategy
+## Preparation: Choose a backup strategy

 The following instructions lay out how to back up your configuration for each supported deployment type.
 This is an important step prior to migrating.
 Each supported deployment mode has different instructions for backup.

 The `kong migrations` commands in this guide are not reversible.
 We recommend backing up data before any migration.

-* **Database backup** (_Traditional mode and control planes in hybrid mode_): PostgreSQL has native exporting and importing tools that are reliable and performant, and that ensure consistency when backing up or restoring data.
+* **Database backup** (_Traditional mode and control planes in hybrid mode_):
+PostgreSQL has native exporting and importing tools that are reliable and performant, and that ensure consistency when backing up or restoring data.
 * **Declarative backup** (_DB-less mode and data planes in hybrid mode_): In DB-less mode, configuration is managed declaratively using a tool called decK. decK allows you to import and export configuration using YAML or JSON files.

 Review the [Backup and Restore](/gateway/{{page.kong_version}}/upgrade/backup-and-restore/) guide to prepare backups of your configuration.

 ## Preparation: Choose an upgrade strategy based on deployment mode

-Though you could define their own upgrade procedures, nominated strategies from this section are recommended.
+Though you could define your own upgrade procedures, we recommend using one of the nominated strategies in this section.
 Any custom upgrade requirements may require a well-tailored upgrade strategy.
-For example, if you would like only a small group of customer objects to be directed to the new cluster Y, please utilize the Canary plugin and a load balancer that supports traffic interception.
+For example, if you only want a small group of customer objects to be directed to the new cluster Y, use the Canary plugin and a load balancer that supports traffic interception.

 Whichever upgrade strategy you choose, you should account for management downtime for {{site.base_gateway}}, as Admin API operations and database updates are not allowed during the upgrade process.

 Based on your deployment type, we recommend one of the following upgrade strategies.
 Carefully read the descriptions for each option to choose the upgrade strategy that works best for your situation.